Driving Safety Course

 - You must be charged with an eligible offense as defined by Texas Transportation Code 45.0511

 - You must provide evidence of financial responsibility (current vehicle liability insurance) at the time of the request.

 - You must pay the court costs and administrative fee at the time of the request or as otherwise ordered.

-You have not successfully completed a state approved driving safety course within 12 months immediately preceding the date of the alleged offense and are not in the process of taking a driving course for dismissal of another citation.
+- You must have not completed a driving safety course within the 12 months preceding the date of the offense (to dismiss another citation).

 - Speeding 25 mph over the limit or more

 Show Cause Hearing

 You will be scheduled for a Show Cause hearing if you fail to comply with the requirements of the Driving Safety Course order.
 At the Show Cause hearing, the judge may enter a final judgment resulting in a conviction and require that the remaining fine and any additional costs required by law be paid in full.